 - 2 teaspoons brown sugar

-- 3 whole Carrots peeled and sliced into 1 inch pieces
+- 3 medium sized carrots peeled and sliced into 1 inch pieces

 - 2 stalks celery cut into 1 inch pieces